eth-act/zkevm-benchmark-workload/crates/ere-hosts/README.md

 cd ../ere-hosts
 ```

 The benchmarker expects fixture files to be available in the input directory (default: `zkevm-fixtures-input/`).
+Each file should contain a `BlockAndWitness` object.

 ## Feature Flags